 The Archdiocese of Chicago’s program for the formation of deacons is an integral part of the University of Saint Mary of the Lake.

-The Institute for Lay Formation provides training and formation programs for Lay Ecclesial Ministry and Lay Leadership in the Archdiocese of Chicago.
-It also administers the Master of Arts in Pastoral Studies (M.A.P.S.) degree.
+The Institute for Pastoral Leadership provides training and formation programs for Lay Ecclesial Ministry and Lay Leadership in the Archdiocese of Chicago.
+It also administers the Master of Arts in Pastoral Studies (M.A.P.S.) degree and Doctor of Ministry (D.Min).
 It manages significant scholarship programs for laity preparing for ministry as well as the Critical Needs Scholarship program for diocesan employees.

 A specialized institute of the University offering lay leadership, catechetical leadership, deacon formation and ongoing formation for the Hispanic Community in the Archdiocese of Chicago.